Download the Core Standards FAQ (PDF: 816 KB, updated for 2020)

 The consequence of not achieving compliance with the Core Standards is loss of charter status as a local or state association of REALTORS®.

 No association will lose its charter without first being given an opportunity to appear before a panel of at least five (5) members of the NAR Association Executives Committee to show cause why the association’s charter status should not be terminated.
 In such cases the recommendation of the panel will be reported to the NAR Board of Directors for final action.
-(Revised 12.1.16)
+More information is available here.
+(Revised 12.1.16 and 1.24.18)

 1.8.
 Must the activities mandated by the Core Standards begin and be completed during the same compliance cycle?
-Will consumer outreach efforts, for example, initiated before July 1, 2016 satisfy the Core Standards for the third compliance cycle?
+Will consumer outreach efforts, for example, initiated before December 31st satisfy the Core Standards for the next compliance cycle?

 As long as the activity continued into the current compliance cycle, the fact that it was "initiated" before the start of the cycle doesn't make it ineligible.
-(Added 8.7.14) (Revised 12.1.16)
+(Added 8.7.14) (Revised 12.1.16 and 1.24.18)

 1.8.1.
 Certain of the suggested "Advocacy" and "Consumer Outreach" activities in the Compliance Tool often take place over a period of months, sometimes overlapping compliance cycles.
 Must they begin and be completed during the same compliance cycle?